About

 The

-first major towards the linguistics requirements.
-For further
+from their first major towards the linguistics requirements.
+For further details

-details concerning these options, click on "Degree Requirements"
+concerning these options, click on "Degree Requirements" in the left

 We